alexandersandberg/alexandersandberg.com/Content/articles/default-to-tabs-instead-of-spaces-for-an-accessible-first-environment.md

 ## Accessible first

-We simply can't "convert" everyone to one side or the other, there's no question about it.
+We simply can‘t "convert" everyone to one side or the other, there‘s no question about it.
 Everyone has their own preferences, and we should celebrate that freedom—that we have the ability to make our own choices.

 But with that said, we should also make sure to include _everyone_, and that means respecting and using accessible tools like the Tab-character.

-Much like designing for 'mobile first'—making sure everyone, no matter what device, has a great experience with your product—we should create an '**accessible first**' environment, by making sure that everyone has the same ability to work, whether it's at the workplace or on an open-source project.
+Much like designing for 'mobile first'—making sure everyone, no matter what device, has a great experience with your product—we should create an '**accessible first**' environment, by making sure that everyone has the same ability to work, whether it‘s at the workplace or on an open-source project.

-I thought Chase put it perfectly when he said in his post that _"...there's just no counter-argument that even comes close to outweighing the accessibility needs of valued coworkers"_.
+I thought Chase put it perfectly when he said in his post that _"...there‘s just no counter-argument that even comes close to outweighing the accessibility needs of valued coworkers"_.

 ## Conclusion — Accessible first, personal preference second